InfinitIQ-Tech/GPT-Bridge-Tutorials/tutorials/Streaming Intro/gptbridge-intro.md

 ## 1.1: Server Sent Event (SSE) Streaming Support

 GPTBridge uses a dedicated streaming manager (**StreamingRequestManager.swift**) along with a class that handles the events (**ThreadRunStatusStreamer**) to handle Server-Sent Events (SSE), chunk by chunk.
-Feel free to explore this files if you'd like to understand how GPTBridge decodes SSE lines into partial tokens or run-status events.
+Feel free to explore these files if you'd like to understand how GPTBridge decodes SSE lines into partial tokens or run-status events.

 ![Streaming Manager](Images/Streaming_Manager.png)